 It’s no secret that we love princess crafts around here.
 Lately Audrey has been excited about The Little Mermaid.
 You can imagine her excitement when I told her that we were going to Walmart to buy some Little Mermaid toys!
 Audrey chose this fun story gift set and Ariel bubble wand.
 I’ve also got a free mermaid tail sewing pattern for you today!
+Love mermaids?
+Make sure you also check out these 40+ adorable mermaid crafts!

 After watching the movie, we had a fun afternoon of reenacting the scenes with the toys.
 (The collector’s edition blu-ray/DVD will be available October 1st.)
 Ariel and Prince Eric were getting married right here.
 In the tiniest squeaky voice you can imagine: “Hey you wanna get married?”